Straight Talk - Art Champoux By Frank Addington

 Fred Bear, Ben Pearson, Stacey Groscup, Howard Hill, Frank Addington, Chuck Adams.
 Those come to mind first, but there are many others.

-Hunting Rams is one of Arts favorite pursuit.
+Hunting Rams is one of Art's favorite pursuits.

 FA: What style shooting do you enjoy?